 Windows 11 supports both hardware and firmware TPM, but you need one of them.
 You may find hardware TPM on a recent motherboard, but more often than not, motherboards ship with firmware TPM.
-Prior to Windows 11, most motherboards actually shipped with the firmware TPM disabled to avoid issues like this.
+Prior to

 This is a bug with AMD processors, not with Windows.
 Still, AMD Ryzen users who have taken the plunge and upgraded to Windows 11 don’t have a lot of recourse.
 The issue also applies to Windows 10, and turning off firmware TPM in your motherboard’s BIOS should help with the stuttering.